 Previous: The Book of Joel, Denouement, Coda

+Part One of the book is called Yoni.
 One of the recurring themes in the story is of death and the afterworld.
 Yomi is the land of the dead in Shinto mythology.
 It also relates to rebirth.
 The creators of the world, Izanagi and Izanami went to Yomi, and from there, Izanagi created the great sun goddess Amaterasu and other gods from the process of cleansing himself.

 Introduction: The Unknown Knowns–A fascination of mine after reading the intricate words of Slavoj Žižek.
 The article is here.
 It will pop up to read.
 I read it originally here, but at the moment the page is undergoing construction.
-On a side note, Žižek has an interesting interview in Index Magazine with Wolfgang Tillman, who is a fine art photographer and documentarian of gay and gender identity social themes.
+On a side note, Žižek has an interesting interview in Index Magazine with Wolfgang Tillman, who is a fine art photographer and documentary maker of gay and gender identity social themes.
 The more you know….

-I like the Guardian as a source of news, and they have a collection of articles on Litveneko.
+Note: I like the Guardian as a source of news, and they have a collection of articles on Litveneko.
 Law and Order Criminal Intent fans know that the episode “30” was based on the Litveneko case.
 The episode featured the marvelous character actor Lee Tergesen (The Americans, Oz, The Blacklist).